I am a Zivver admin

 Besides the prevention of notifications for internal recipients, your organization might also communicate with trusted partner organizations.
 Here you know, for example, that the partner has 2FA in place and that mail traffic goes over an encrypted connection.

 In that case, you can include these partners as trusted domains.
-When mails go to trusted recipients, you do not get notifications from business rules.
+When emails are sent to trusted recipients, you do not get notifications from business rules.
 The Zivver bar then indicates that all the recipients are trusted and that sending with Zivver is not necessary.

 Your Customer Success Manager can advise you on how to make the best use of trusted domains.
 You can then manage trusted domains at the bottom of the page with business rules.
 If your trusted partners change, it is important to update this list as well.